josephj1o4e1/kafka-project-coinbase/README.md

 ## Introduction
 This final project repo includes a Kafka streaming data pipeline for real-time Coinbase market data analysis.
+If you like this project, feel free to star this repo!

 ### **Problem description:**
 This repository addresses the need for real-time monitoring of Coinbase market data updates, focusing on orders and trades.
 By implementing a streaming data pipeline, it enables traders to stay informed about trading volume and values across various virtual currencies on Coinbase.